 You depend on your channel incentive and special pricing agreements to help drive revenue, as well as improve the performance of products and channel partners.
 However, the administrative ‘status-quo’ of these programs pose significant financial challenges to channel and finance teams.
 Relying on different technologies, inputs, and processes for managing channel incentives and backend rebates all but assure miscalculations—causing thousands (and potentially millions) of dollars to be erroneously credited.

-The negative consequences of manual channel incentive management extends far and wide within the infrastructure of an organization–hurting productivity and the reconciliation of information that impact periodic forecasting, allocation of resources, budgeting, and overhead/operational expenses.
+The negative consequences of manually managing channel incentives extends far and wide within the infrastructure of an organization–hurting productivity and the reconciliation of information that impact periodic forecasting, allocation of resources, budgeting, and overhead/operational expenses.

-Full-time employee’s sit in front of spreadsheets trying to manage disparate partner data feeds, determine approvals and authorize payments for hundreds or even thousands of pricing programs yearly–with many overlapping (or duplicating) each other.
+Full-time employees sit in front of spreadsheets trying to manage channel incentives, disparate partner data feeds, determine approvals and authorize payments for hundreds or even thousands of pricing programs yearly–with many overlapping (or duplicating) each other.

 This level of adoption simply falls short, unable to sufficiently rein in processing costs while increasing issues with budgeting, resource allocation, and cash flow.